HumabHatterZed/WhistleWindInscryptionMods/README.md

 ## Future Plans
 Hey, you made it to the bottom of this ReadMe, congrats!
 Below's a couple-a things I've got rattlin' around in my head.
 These may or may not be implemented in the future, depending on how things go.

-* Add remaining 13 abnormalities (denoted under Cards by their classification numbers).
-This one is _definitely_ going to happen.
-Definitely.
-Maybe.
 * Further balancing, tweaks, bug fixes.
+* Expansion pack of Library of Ruina abnormalities.

 <!--- * Add a custom card choice node for abnormalities, based on their Lob Corp risk level.
-* Expansion pack of Library of Ruina abnormalities.
-Also maybe add the Wonderlab abnormalities, but let's not get too far ahead of ourselves.
 * Custom challenges and starter decks.
 * Ordeal battle node?
 Depends on whether ordeals are abnormalities or not, I'll have check the _Lore_.
 * Items??
 Possibily convert some tool abnormalities into items (or not, I'll figure it out).